KMKfw/kmk_firmware/docs/pimoroni_trackball.md

     KeyHandler(KC.UP, KC.RIGHT, KC.DOWN, KC.LEFT, KC.ENTER),
     # on layer 1 and above use the default pointing behavior
     PointingHandler(),
-    # use scrolling=ScrollDirection.NATURAL (default) or REVERSE to change the scrolling direction
+    # use ScrollDirection.NATURAL (default) or REVERSE to change the scrolling direction
     ScrollHandler(scrolling=ScrollDirection.NATURAL)
 ])